Youssef Ziedan

 Youssef Ziedan (يوسف زيدان) (born June 30, 1958) is an Egyptian writer and scholar who specializes in Arabic and Islamic studies.
 He is a public lecturer, columnist, and prolific author of more than 50 books.
 He is also director of the Manuscript Center and Museum at the Bibliotheca Alexandrina.

 His primary scholarly interests are in cataloguing, editing, and publishing Arabic and Islamic manuscripts.
 He has worked as a consultant in the field of Arabic heritage preservation and conservation in a number of international institutions, including UNESCO, ESCWA, and the Arab League, and has also directed a number of projects aimed at the identification and preservation of Arabic manuscript heritage.

 Biography

 Ziedan was born in Sohag, Egypt in 1958.
-He moved with his grandfather to Alexandria when he was still a child and was raised and taught there.
+He moved with his grandfather to Alexandria when he was still a child and was raised and educated there.

 He joined the philosophy department at the University of Alexandria and graduated summa cum laude.
-His postgraduate studies focused on Sufism and its philosophical underpinnings.
+His postgraduate studies focused on Sufism and its philosophical underpinnings ??? {citation needed}.
 He obtained his PhD degree in 1989 for his dissertation on The Qadiri Sufi Order, with a study and edition of the poetical works of Abdul Qadir al-Jilani.

-Ziedan currently lives in Alexandria with his family.
+Ziedan lives in Alexandria with his family.